 How to Get There

-The trail winds around the lake for about a mile before the actual trailhead starts.
-It’s about 3 miles to the summit from here but there is a good amount elevation gain so be prepared, it is up pretty much the entire way.
+The trail winds around the lake for about a mile before you reach the actual trailhead.
+From there it is about 3 miles to the summit.
+Be prepared though because there is significant elevation gain to the summit, and it is basically straight up the whole way.
 Here is the Google Earth View of my GPS recording to give you a feel for the trail.

-The first thing you notice is there are a lot of unique rock formations all along the trail and mountain side.
-This make sense as the main reason for this hike is to see the crazy potato chip rock.
+There are a lot of unique rock formations along the trail and mountain that will make your walk up interesting.
+Think of it as whetting your appetite for what is to come: the crazy Potato Chip Rock.